FailSpy/bbswitch-zephyrus14/README.md

 calls the G14's *\_ON\_* and *\_OFF* ACPI calls for the graphics card to turn off the dGPU completely.
 Using this on another system has a *razor thin chance* of working for you.

+**NOTE**: Please make sure to blacklist nvidia,nvidia_drm,nvidia_modeset.
+You may also need to do `alias nvidia_modeset off` to make sure nvidia_modeset doesn't get loaded with the nvidia module Bumblebee is unable to unload nvidia_modeset, and in bumblebee-picasso-git, it uses 'rmmod' which prevents the ability to use a remove alias e.g. `remove nvidia /sbin/modprobe -r --ignore-remove nvidia_drm nvidia_modeset nvidia_drm`

+This can be patched by modifying module.c in the Bumblebee source to use 'modprobe -r' instead.

 About
 -----